-All operations that can be performed on infinite-precision integers are described in Section 8.7.
-The following example shows three constant definitions whose values are infinite-precision integers.
+All operations that can be performed on arbitrary-precision integers are described in Section 8.8.
+The following example shows three constant definitions whose values are arbitrary-precision integers.

 '''

 const int a = 5;

 const int b = 2 a;

 const int c = b - a + 3;

 '''